dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

 ### Scene 3: First mission - Shipping company
 - Main quest: Get the informant back alive.
 Upon meeting him, the player learns that he was there investigating a rumor that this company was shipping vaccine for the government, and was captured during.
 - Sidequests:
-  - Deal with interrogator of the commander
+  - Deal with interrogator
-  - Return with a sample of the vaccine to support the commander's story
+  - Return with a sample of the vaccine to support the informant's story

 ### Scene 3: Briefing - NSF Bunker
 The commander reports his findings and a new mission is formed to capture the shipment before it's loaded